grafana/mimir/docs/sources/operators-guide/tools/mimir-continuous-test.md

 Mimir-continuous-test requires the endpoints of the backend Grafana Mimir clusters and the tenant ID for writing and querying testing metrics:

 - Set `-tests.write-endpoint` to the base endpoint on the write path.
-The URL should have no trailing slash.
-The specific API path is appended by the tool to the URL, for example `/api/v1/push` for the remote write API.
+Remove any trailing slash from the URL.
+The tool appends the specific API path to the URL, for example `/api/v1/push` for the remote-write API.
 - Set `-tests.read-endpoint` to the base endpoint on the read path.
-The URL should have no trailing slash.
-The specific API path is appended by the tool to the URL, for example `/api/v1/query_range` for range query API.
+Remove any trailing slash from the URL.
+The tool appends the specific API path to the URL, for example `/api/v1/query_range` for the range-query API.
 - Set `-tests.tenant-id` to the tenant ID to use to write and read metrics in tests.

 > **Note:** You can run `mimir-continuous-test -help` to list all available configuration options.

 ## How it works

-Mimir-continuous-test periodically runs a suite of tests writing data to Mimir, querying it back, and checking if the query results match the expected ones.
+Mimir-continuous-test periodically runs a suite of tests, writes data to Mimir, queries that data back, and checks if the query results match what is expected.
-The tool exposes metrics that can be used to alert on test failures.
-Details about the failed tests are logged.
+The tool exposes metrics that you can use to alert on test failures, and the tool logs the details about the failed tests.

 ### Exported metrics

-Mimir-continuous-test exposes the following Prometheus metrics at the `/metrics` endpoint listening on the port configured via the flag `-server.metrics-port`:
+Mimir-continuous-test exposes the following Prometheus metrics at the `/metrics` endpoint listening on the port that you configured via the flag `-server.metrics-port`:

 ```bash
 # HELP mimir_continuous_test_writes_total Total number of attempted write requests.